rohitralhan/InstallRHOAI/README.md

 -   **Red Hat OpenShift Service Mesh**: Manages traffic flows and access policies with Istio.
 -   **Authorino**: To integrate an authorization provider with the single-model serving platform, we need to install the 'Red Hat - Authorino' Operator.

-Follow the below steps to install the all the above operator
+Follow the steps below to install all the above operators

- 1. Login to **Red Hat OpenShift web console**
+ 1. Log in to the **Red Hat OpenShift web console**
  2. Navigate to **Operators --> Operator Hub**
  3. In the search box, type the name of the corresponding operator
- 4. Select the one provided by **Red Hat** as shown in the screenshots below
+ 4. Select the one provided by **Red Hat**, as shown in the screenshots below
  5. Click **Install** to bring up the Install Operator Screen
  6. Leave all the values at default and click **Install**

-For the OpenShift Service Mesh and OpenShift Serverless we only need to install the operators, the ServiceMeshControlPlane or KNativeServing resource on your OpenShift cluster will be installed by the Red Hat OpenShift AI Operator automatically once we install it and create the DataScience instance as mentioned in the later section.
+For the OpenShift Service Mesh and OpenShift Serverless, we only need to install the operators, the ServiceMeshControlPlane or KNativeServing resource on your OpenShift cluster will be installed by the Red Hat OpenShift AI Operator automatically once we install it and create the DataScience instance as mentioned in the later section.

 Red Hat OpenShift Serverless
 ![Install Serverless Operator](https://raw.githubusercontent.com/rohitralhan/InstallRHOAI/refs/heads/main/images/ServerlessOut.gif)